 A native of Stockport, England, Mr. McDonald was awarded a Bachelor of Arts (BA) degree in Geography from Boston University.
 He has also earned a Master of Public Administration (MPA) degree from the University of South Florida where he was inducted into the Pi Alpha Alpha honor society which recognizes the highest academic achievement of each graduating class.

 Mr. McDonald is an in-demand speaker on homelessness.
-He delivered the keynote address at the 2017 Housing and Ideas Exchange in Manchester, England, and was a featured speaker at the 2018 International Association of Chiefs of Police (IACP) conference.
-IACP hosts the world’s largest law enforcement conference, drawing over 18,000 delegates from 83 countries.
+He delivered the keynote address at the 2017 Housing and Ideas Exchange in Manchester, England, and was a featured speaker at the 2018 International Association of Chiefs of Police (IACP) conference (IACP hosts the world’s largest law enforcement conference, drawing over 18,000 delegates from 83 countries).
+Mr. McDonald recently joined the speakers’ bureau of the Law Enforcement Action Partnership (LEAP), the world’s leading voice of criminal justice reform.